jaykalinani/AsterX/MultiPatch/src/cake/README.md

 ## Visualizing the Cake patch system

-The notebook [`Cake7_Vis.nb`](resources/Cake7_Vis.nb) allows one to interactively visualize the Cake patch system in 3D while by drawing constant `c` coordinate surfaces.
+The notebook [`Cake7_Vis.nb`](resources/Cake7_Vis.nb) allows one to interactively visualize the Cake patch system in 3D by drawing constant `c` coordinate surfaces.
 To produce and interactive plot, simply evaluate the whole notebook.

 ## Generating C++ code